androozhang/CS472-Class-Files/02-crypto-echo/questions.md

 **Hint:** Think about what happens to the encryption keys during a session and what TCP guarantees that UDP doesn't.

+TCP is necessary for this assignment because the encryption has to go back and forth and be stored within a connection.
+A UDP connection wouldn't be able to hold the encryption key because it doesn't have an acknowledgement system like TCP does.
+Storing the encryption key is important in this assignment because the client and server needs to be aware of their side of the key to be able to properly decrypt the message.
+If the assignment were to use UDP, there is no promise that the message is sending to the right client.
+TCP ensures this using a socket connection and between the client and the server.
+TCP can hold state for the current session being open and use that for decrypting any future message for the client and server.

 ---

 ## Question 2: Protocol Data Unit (PDU) Structure Design